In our Spain vs. Portugal Golden Visa guide, we compare the two country programs so you can decide which residency by investment program to seek.

-Most affordable investment route
+Most affordable investment program route

-Buy real estate that’s at least worth €500,000
+Buy real estate that’s worth at least €500,000

 Real estate, renovations, business startup, research, private equity funds, capital transfer, national heritage funds

-Real estate, business shares, government bonds
+Real estate, business shares, government bonds, bank deposits

-More competitive investment options and lower investment thresholds than Spain.
+More competitive investment options and lower investment thresholds than Spain

-While Spain has fewer investment options and is more expensive, its real estate market is just as dynamic and strong as Portugal’s.
+While Spain has fewer investment options and is more expensive, its real estate market is just as dynamic and strong as Portugal’s

-Exemptions include income obtained from pensions, dependent, independent work, capital, real estate income, capital gains, intellectual or industrial property.
-Portugal’s property transfer tax is also extremely beneficial for foreign investors looking to set up a home in Portugal since expats end up paying the same tax rates as local residents.
+Exemptions include income obtained from pensions, dependent and independent work, real estate income, capital gains, and intellectual or industrial property.
+Portugal’s property transfer tax is also highly beneficial for foreign investors looking to set up a home in Portugal, since expats end up paying the same tax rates as residents.

-Spain vs Portugal Golden Visa application costs to consider
+Spain vs. Portugal Golden Visa Application Costs to Consider

 GOLDEN VISA INVESTMENT